naryhang/liri-node-app/README.md

 ## How to Run LIRI-Bot.

-•	Step One: node liri spotify-this-song <song name here>.
+•	Step One: node liri spotify-this-song (song name here)
 This will show the following information about the song in your terminal/bash window:
 o	Artist(s)
 o	The song's name
 o	The album that the song is from
 If no song is provided then the program will default to "The Sign" by Ace of Base

-•	Step Two: node liri concert-this <artist here>.
+•	Step Two: node liri concert-this (artist here)
 This will show the following information about the concert in your terminal/bash window:
 o	Venue.
 o	Location.
 o	Date (MM/DD/YYYY).

-•	Step Three: node liri.js movie-this <movie name here>.
+•	Step Three: node liri.js movie-this (movie name here)
-This will output the following information to your terminal/bash window: o	Title of the movie.
+This will output the following information to your terminal/bash window
+o	Title of the movie.
 o	Year the movie came out.
 o	IMDB Rating of the movie.